 The best places to drive around are in back yards, drive ways, pavements, cul de sacs or empty parking lots.
-Streets and places with traffic movement should be strictly avoided.
+Streets and sites with traffic movement should be strictly avoided.

 Which Toy Manufacturers Are Reliable?

-Berg toys is another company which specializes in manufacturing these with pedals.
-The high quality and sturdiness with which they build these is note worthy.
+Berg Toys is another company which specialises in manufacturing these with pedals.
+The high quality and sturdiness with which they build these are note worthy.

-Versions from Hot Wheels are favored for kids between ages 6 and 12.
+Versions from Hot Wheels are favoured for kids between ages 6 and 12.
 The Hot Wheels variants include additional safety features to prevent crashes.

 Hot Wheels sets reliable speed limits, and is made of a pretty sturdy frame.
 There are more manufacturers including Tanaka, Kartco , Manco, and Carter Brothers.